Mexico Part II-- Central Mexico

 Day 6 -- Half day trip to Cholula

-Cholula is located only 32 minutes via car from Puebla City, making this the perfect half day extension to your adventures in Puebla.
-There are tour busses leaving daily near the zocalo or you can hire your own private driver to explore sites at your own pace.
-We highly recommend doing this, there's not much difference in price and you'd be supporting the local community.
-You can find theses drivers hanging out next to the tour buses.
+Cholula is located only 32 minutes via car from Puebla City, making this the perfect half-day extension to your adventures in Puebla.
+Tour busses are leaving daily near the zocalo, or you can hire your own private driver to explore sites at your own pace.
+We highly recommend doing this, there's not much price difference, and you'd be supporting the local community.
+You can find these drivers hanging out next to the tour buses.

-On our way to Cholula, we stopped on the highway to admire this beauty from afar, even though this would be our final destination.
-This church "Nuestra Señora de los Remedios" is a 16th century catholic church built atop the Tlachihualtepetl pyramid -- the largest pyramid in the world.
-It's all underground but in size its even bigger than the one in Egypt!
-To make this church even more dramatic check out the backdrop... it's still active glacier-clad strato volcano Popocatepetl, that last erupted April 3rd 2016.
-When we went it was a bit cloudy but if you look at the top where the clouds end you can see its fuming tip and bellow the clouds its massive structure.
-Tour buses don't make this stop, so to catch this view you're better off hiring a private car and asking nicely to please stop as this is not part of the tour.
+On our way to Cholula, we stopped on the highway to admire this beauty from afar, even though this would be our final destination."Nuestra Señora de los Remedios," a 16th-century catholic church built atop the Tlachihualtepetl pyramid -- the world's largest pyramid.
+It's all underground, but in size, it's even bigger than the one in Egypt!
+To make this church even more dramatic, check out the backdrop... it's still active glacier-clad stratovolcano Popocatepetl that last erupted April 3rd, 2016.
+It was a bit cloudy when we went, if you look at the top where the clouds end you can see its fuming tip and its massive structure below the clouds.
+Tour buses don't make this stop, so to catch this view, you're better off hiring a private car and asking nicely to please stop as this is not part of the tour.

 Here are some of the stops your tour will include...

 * You'll visit a handful of very unique churches and monasteries.
 Some have been damaged by recent earthquakes, so construction might be happening when you visit.
 Our guide was very informative and genuinely wanted to share his culture with us!
 We were so grateful and learned so much...

 * You'll visit the underground pyramid Tlachihualtepetl -- the largest pyramid in the world...

 *You'll roam around its vast land and meet local vendors while taking in some historical past...